 Sunday church bulletins quite often reveal more than the words printed on them.
-Other than the date on the front of the bulletin the order of service changes very little.
-There seem to be three important words that appear in every order of service: Invocation, Offering and Benediction.
-And in between those words, the hymns, Scripture and special music will be “recycled” from week to week.
+Other than the date on the front of the bulletin, the order of service changes very little.
+There seems to be three important words that appear every Sunday in every order of service: Invocation, Offering and Benediction.
+In between those words are the hymns, Scripture, and special music which are “recycled” from week to week.
 But there is little new or different.
 Even contemporary worship services seem to follow the same format and formula week after week.

 Sounds boring, doesn’t it?

-And then in verse two, we read, “Proclaim His salvation day after day!”
-When the proclamation of His salvation is the centerpiece of our work and worship, we will be overcome with His joy and “sing new songs!”
+And then in verse two we read, “Proclaim His salvation day after day!”
+When the proclamation of His salvation and its rewards is the centerpiece of our world and worship, we will be overcome with His joy and discover “new songs to sing!”

-Prayer: Lord, may we accept Your challenge to sing a “new song” by living and sharing Your great salvation.
+Prayer: Lord, may we accept Your challenge to sing a “new song” as we live and experience Your great salvation.
+May our joy from You be real!
 In Jesus’ Name, Amen.

-Scripture for Today: Psalm 96:1 Oh, sing to the Lord a new song!
-Sing to the Lord, all the earth.
+Scripture For Today: Sing to the Lord a new song; sing to the Lord, all the earth.
+Psalm 96:1